 Now that we have a good grounding in the theory behind the accounting for depreciation of non-current assets, it’s time to look at the journal entries involved.
-If we use ABC Ltd’s machinery purchase we mentioned above, we can work through initially the journal entries and then in the next section work through the financial statement disclosures.
+If we use ABC Ltd’s machinery purchase mentioned above, we can work through initially the journal entries and then, in the next section, work through the financial statement disclosures.

 |April 1||Plant Machinery||850,000|

 In using the accumulated depreciation account, which we’ll get to next, the asset account is not touched with depreciation entries.
 It is much cleaner to operate these entries through the contra account, and so the asset account is kept clear of these.

 Conveniently the machinery was purchased on April 1, the beginning of ABC’s financial year.
 We will be using straight-line depreciation at 20 per cent per annum for this exercise and assume a residual balance of the digger of $150,000.